kailash-manasarovar/statement/docs/timeline/2026/july.md

     - Tonia - pronounced Tona, no Y.
     - Imagine waking up with no legs.
     - Tibetan monks.
+    - The Tibetan monk's name, which incidentally I had forgotten and they used a name he doesn't really use much also, which was amusing.
+    - Setting up brand memes to use later for triggers: *Lululemon*, for example.
     - Horses - I might have gotten confused with the British spy (policewoman - not you, you were cool, the youngster with the Metattude) in Thailand there.
     - Phones up in front of me as if they're filming me.
     - Divine feminine, divine relationships.